gabriel-free/ai-book/README.md

 ## 📞 Support

-For support, email [your-email] or open an issue in the repository.
+For support, email gabriel.lima971025@gmail.com or open an issue in the repository.